eromatiya/the-glorious-dotfiles/README.md

 ### Getting started

-This guide will focus on Arch/Arch-based distros.
-If you're using Debian and its family, [Bearbobs](https://github.com/Bearbobs/) created a guide that can be found [here](https://gist.github.com/Bearbobs/2b744adda0a5151d4530ba763de993ef).
+This guide will focus on Arch/Arch-based distros. **If you're using Debian and its family**, [Bearbobs](https://github.com/Bearbobs/) created a guide that can be found [here](https://gist.github.com/Bearbobs/2b744adda0a5151d4530ba763de993ef).

 1. Install the AwesomeWM **git master branch**.
 So if you're using the stable version or if you don't have AwesomeWM installed, install it now.
 Assuming you're using the elevated one - Arch Linux, you can install it by using an AUR helper.
 In this example let's use `yay`